Table of Contents

 Treatment for Swimmer’s Ear

 Treatment is aimed at cleaning the ear canal and keeping it dry.

 In mild cases, a healthcare practitioner may clean the outer ear canal using a light suction device called Microsuction.
 A doctor may also prescribe an ointment or ear drops for you to use at home.

 A test swab might be taken and sent to a pathology lab to identify a bacterial or fungal infection.

 Sometimes antibiotics are needed for serious bacterial infections.
 Take the entire course as prescribed by your doctor, even if you feel better after a day or two.

 How to Prevent Swimmer’s Ear

 Earplugs or cotton wool coated in Vaseline to keep water out of your ear canal are good options when swimming or bathing.

-When washing your hair, tip your head forward and your ears will act as umbrellas.
-This will minimise the amount of water that enters your ear canals.
+When washing your hair, tip your head forward, and your ears will act as umbrellas.
+Washing your hair in this way will minimise the amount of water that enters your ear canals.

-Any water activities like swimming, surfing and diving should be avoided for the duration of the infection and for at least one week after.
+Any water activities like swimming, surfing, and diving should be avoided for the infection duration and at least one week after.